Supergamer1337/media-cleaner/readme.md

 ## Usage

-_Warning:_ As of right now, this program does not support Overseerr 4k instances, and only works in the cases where you use the normal Sonarr/Radarr instances.

 ### Config

 Make sure you have a config file in the same directory as the executable (or more specifically the root of the working directory when you launch it).
 It should be named `config.yaml` and look something like this (this was chosen instead of CLI arguments to make it easier for repeated use):